Redirects

 Export redirects to CSV from MyKinsta.

-Exporting Redirects from WordPress
+Exporting redirects from WordPress

 If you want to migrate your current redirects from a WordPress plugin to MyKinsta, many of them have export options available in their settings (export option example below from the EPS redirects plugin).
 Just ensure they are properly formatted before bulk importing.